anitalakhadze/anitalakhadze/README.md

 - Documenting processes and decisions

 ## 📝 What I write about
-Most of my posts live on [Medium](https://medium.com/@anitalakhadze).
+Most of my blogs live on [Medium](https://medium.com/@anitalakhadze).
 I like answering questions I’ve asked myself — and probably ones you've asked too:

 - What is software entropy?
 - Should I squash my Git commits?